awsdocs/amazon-sagemaker-developer-guide/doc_source/howitworks-create-ws.md

          To give access to other S3 buckets from your notebook instance
          + If you're not concerned about users in your AWS account accessing your data, choose **Any S3 bucket**\.
          + If your account has sensitive data \(such as Human Resources information\), restrict access to certain buckets by choosing **Specific S3 buckets**\.
 You can update the permissions policy attached to the role you are creating later\.
          + To explicitly control access, restrict access by choosing **None**\.
 Use bucket and object names and tags as supported by the `AmazonSageMakerFullAccess` policy\.
-For more information, see [Using the AWS Managed Permission Policy \(AmazonSageMakerFullAccess\) for an Execution Role](sagemaker-roles.md#sagemaker-roles-amazonsagemakerfullaccess-policy)\.
+For more information, see [AmazonSageMakerFullAccess Policy](sagemaker-roles.md#sagemaker-roles-amazonsagemakerfullaccess-policy)\.

       1. Choose **Create role**\.